 - Magnetic resonance angiography (MRA)

-High blood pressure caused by narrowing of the arteries that lead to the kidneys (renovascular hypertension) is often difficult to control.
+High blood pressure caused by narrowing of the arteries that lead to the kidneys is often hard to control.

 Lifestyle changes are important:

 A stent is a tiny tube placed into a hollow structure in your body.
 This structure can be an artery, a blood vessel, or something such as the tube t...

 - Exercise regularly, at least 30 minutes a day (check with your doctor before starting).

 - If you smoke, quit.
 Find a program that will help you stop.

 - Limit how much alcohol you drink: 1 drink a day for women, 2 a day for men.